K06: Gamera vs. Gaos

 This would make a good psychedelic album cover.
 You can be Phil Spector, the producer.

-Phil Spector is a well-known music producer who has worked with such groups as the Ronettes and the Righteous Brothers.
+Phil Spector (1939-2021)was a well-known music producer who worked with such groups as the Ronettes and the Righteous Brothers.
 He created the famous Wall of Sound, in which he used full orchestras to produce a richer, overwhelming sound in contrast with the rather thin, tinny sound of many rock groups at the time.
-In 2003 he was charged with murdering B-movie actress Lana Clarkson (1962-2003), who was found shot to death in his California home.
-He was convicted in 2009 and sentenced to 19 years to life in prison.
+In 2003 he was charged with murdering B-movie actress Lana Clarkson, who was found shot to death in his California home.
+He was convicted in 2009 and sentenced to 19 years to life in prison; he died of COVID-19 related complications in 2021.

 Make ‘em think it’s Epcot Center.